jonnymuir/jonnymoo.github.io/_posts/2022-07-03-Coaching-Self-Actualisation.md

 ### Context

-The term sef-actualisation was introduced by Kurt Goldstein.
+The term self-actualisation was introduced by Kurt Goldstein.
 As a reaction to the psychology of Freud and Jung, Goldstein created a holistic theory which led into the [humanistic branch of psychology](https://www.simplypsychology.org/humanistic.html).
-Freud and Jung were psychoanalysts.
-They looked internally to explain negative aspects of a patients thoughts and behaviour or treat mental disorders.
+Freud and Jung are psychoanalysts.
+This involves looking internally to explain negative aspects of a patients thoughts and behaviour or treat mental disorders.

-In contrast, to Goldstein self-actualisaton is the goal of every organism.
-It is to do with actualising potential.
+In contrast, Goldstein believes that the goal of every organism is to acheive some form of potential.
+He coins this self-actualisation.

 Carl Rogers limits self-actualisaton to humans.
 To Rogers we achieve self-actualisation when our ideal self and actual self are in harmony (congruence as he puts it).
 Self-actualising is the act of seeking to resolve tensions caused by incongruence by exploring understanding these and exploring potential possibilities to match real and ideal.